ucgmsim/velocity_modelling/wiki/Generating-Thresholds.md

-# Generating Threshold Points
+# Generating Thresholds

 ## Overview

-The `generate_threshold_points.py` script computes velocity and depth threshold values (Vs30, Vs500, Z1.0, Z2.5) for specified station locations.
+The `generate_thresholds.py` script computes velocity and depth threshold values (Vs30, Vs500, Z1.0, Z2.5) for specified station locations.
 It reads station coordinates from a file, queries the NZCVM velocity model, and outputs the requested threshold parameters.
 When Z-thresholds (Z1.0, Z2.5) are requested, the script uses precomputed basin membership to assign appropriate sigma values.

 ---